 Each company can now offer its customers immersive experiences that are specific to their universe.
 It is also an excellent way to attract new customers who are not yet familiar with their products.

 We can now see that virtual fitting is conquering many fields, beyond the world of luxury.
-To illustrate, the cosmetics industry has adopted the codes of augmented reality and offers consumers the opportunity to virtually try-on various beauty products using fitting softwares.
+To illustrate, the cosmetics industry has adopted the codes of augmented reality and offers consumers the opportunity to virtuallytry on various beauty products using fitting software.

 Online sales continue to increase every year and companies are more and more aware that becoming digital is their only way to survive.
 Nevertheless, in the retail world, competition is tough.
 It is sometimes difficult to stand out from the crowd.
 That’s why integrating AR into your digital marketing strategy can be a powerful way to create engagement.

-This happens since consumers are more likely to buy because they know what to expect when they “try the product“.
+This can be explained by consumers who are more likely to buy because they know what to expect when they “try the product”.
 The sales process is facilitated as the customer has all the information needed to make the right decision.